kyma-project/api-gateway/docs/user/tutorials/01-05-expose-workload-jwt.md

       #AWS_SESSION_TOKEN: ...
     ```

+    To verify that the Secret is created, run:

+    ```bash
+    kubectl get secret -n test {SECRET_NAME}
+    ```

-4. Create a DNSProvider resource that references the Secret with your DNS provider's credentials.
+1. Create a DNSProvider resource that references the Secret with your DNS provider's credentials.

    See an example Secret for AWS Route 53 DNS provider: